Space Settlement Contest

 - The highest ranking attending entry will receive the Herman Rubin Award of $5,000 and give a plenary talk at one of the conference's signature events.

 If you are planning to attend ISDC 2019, please see the ISDC Space Settlement Students Web Site.
-Note: only the 2018 page is available right now.
-We will update when the 2019 page becomes available.

 Only if necessary, contact [email protected].